honath/restaurant-reservation/README-prep.md

 The software is for restaurant personnel to manage reservations and tables at their restaurants.
 This is a monorepo.

-### 1. Working Prototype (to do later)
+### 1. Working Prototype

-(Example) You can access a working prototype of the React app here: https://your-app-client.herokuapp.com/ and Node app here: https://your-app-server.herokuapp.com/
+You can access a working prototype of the React app here: https://restaurant-reservation-client.vercel.app/dashboard

 ### 2. User Stories